DrewCarlson/kjob/README.md

     blockingMaxJobs = 3 // same for blocking jobs
-    maxRetries = 5 // how often will a job be retried until it fails defaultJobExecutor = JobExecutionType.BLOCKING // default job execution type
+    maxRetries = 5 // how often will a job be retried until it fails defaultJobExecutor = JobExecutionType.BLOCKING // default job execution type isWorker = true // disable to prevent this instance from executing jobs

     exceptionHandler = { t: Throwable -> logger.error("Unhandled exception", t) } // default error handler for coroutines
     keepAliveExecutionPeriodInSeconds = 60 // the time between 'I am alive' notifications jobExecutionPeriodInSeconds = 1 // the time between new job executions